 Get the Facts

-A proposed question that would appear on the November 2020 ballot creates serious cybersecurity threats and will help strangers, foreign companies, hackers and criminals gain remote access to vehicle telematic systems, exposing sensitive, personal data in real-time.
+A proposed question that would appear on the November 2020 ballot creates serious cybersecurity threats and will help strangers, hackers and criminals gain remote access to vehicle telematic systems, exposing sensitive, personal data in real-time.

 The Coalition for Safe and Secure Data was formed to stop the misinformation campaign being waged by lobbyists and their national political funders who are determined to undermine existing laws and protections.